cpina/push-to-another-repository-docs/docs/_sources/setup-using-ssh-deploy-keys.rst.txt

 Setup using SSH deploy keys
 ===========================

-Recommended, but the setup has a few more steps compared with the s Access Token option.
+Recommended, but the setup has a few more steps compared with the Personal Access Token option.

 ----------------------
 Generate the key files
 ----------------------

   #.
-In your computer terminal, generate an SSH key using, in your terminal:
+In your computer terminal, generate an SSH key using:

      .. code-block:: console